 ID CARDS: Faculty members should obtain a current photo identification card issued by the University.
 ID cards may be obtained or renewed at the Student Activities office.
 ID cards are University property.

 ELECTRONIC ACCESS/KEYS: Faculty members should request electronic access/keys from their immediate supervisor through their administrative assistant.
-When employees leave University service, they should return their keys to the Facility Services office.
-Failure to do so will result in a charge to the employee.
 In some locations ID cards also function as electronic entry cards to some buildings.

 GENERAL PRINCIPLES FOR REIMBURSABLE LOCAL TRAVEL: